Astrea-Stellarium-Labs/tansy/README.md

 Unstable experiments with NAFF.

+# Commands

-Right now, `tansy` provides a unique way to define options for slash commands - a way that appears often in other Discord Python libraries.
+`tansy` provides a unique way to define options for slash commands - a way that appears often in other Discord Python libraries.

 Instead of needing a decorator per option or to define the option in one huge list, `tansy` allows you to define each option in the function itself.
 By using a special metadata function, you can specify what each argument/parameter in a function should be like as an option, with tansy smartly handling the rest for you.

-# Example Command
+## Example Command
 ```python
 import naff
 import tansy